-Four directors are to be elected by the holders of our common stock.
-Robert V. Seminara, Robert A. Steele, Thomas E. Salmon, and Paula A. Sneed have each been nominated for a term of one year and, if elected, would serve until their respective successors have been elected and qualified.
-Messrs.
-Seminara, Steele, and Salmon presently serve as directors of Berry.
-Ms. Sneed has been nominated to fill the vacancy that will occur upon Dr. Rich's retirement that was announced on January 12, 2018.
-The Board believes Ms. Sneed's marketing and operational experience would further enhance the Board's existing business acumen, while bringing additional insights and perspectives on the industries and markets in which the Company operates.
-Ms. Sneed was recommended as a nominee to the Nominating and Governance Committee by the Company's Chief Financial Officer.
+Ten directors are to be elected by the holders of our common stock.
+B. Evan Bayh, Jonathan F. Foster, Idalene F. Kesner, Jill A. Rahman, Carl J. Rickertsen, Thomas E. Salmon, Paula A. Sneed, Robert A. Steele, Stephen E. Sterrett, and Scott B. Ullem, each of whom presently serves as a director of Berry, have each been nominated for a term of one year and, if elected, would serve until their respective successors have been elected and qualified.
+Mr. Rolfe will be retiring from the Board as of the Annual Meeting in accordance with the retirement age set forth in our Corporate Governance Guidelines.

-Idalene F. Kesner, Carl J. "Rick" Rickertsen, Stephen E. Sterrett, and Scott B. Ullem are currently serving terms that expire at the 2019 Annual Meeting.
-B. Evan Bayh, Jonathan F. Foster and Ronald S. Rolfe are currently serving terms that expire at the 2020 Annual Meeting.

 If, at the time of this Annual Meeting, any nominee is unable or declines to serve, the discretionary authority provided in the proxy may be exercised to vote for a substitute or substitutes.
 The Board of Directors has no reason to believe that any substitute nominee or nominees will be required.